trentwiles/coffeechat/ideas.md

-I think there should me more customization when making
+I think there should be more customization while chatting (like image wizard, etc.) - alt and more fonts :)

 There should be 3 levels of admin

-- contributor
+- contributor
 - moderator
 - admin